biam05/comp-feup/README.md

 **SUMMARY:**

-The intention of this assignment is to acquire and apply knowledge within the Compilers’ course unit.
+The goal of this assignment is to acquire and apply knowledge within the Compilers’ course unit.
 In order to do so, we have implemented a compiler of Java-- language to Java bytecodes.
-This compiler includes, syntatic and semantic analysis, as well as code generation.
+This compiler includes, syntactic and semantic analysis, as well as OLLIR and Jasmin code generation.

 **COMPILE, EXECUTE AND TEST:**

 The following command compiles our tool: ```gradle build```

-To execute: ```java Main <filename.jmm> [-o]```, the -o flag must be specified in order to execute with the constant propagation optimization.
+To execute: ```.\comp2021-1f Main <filename.jmm> [-o]```, the -o flag must be specified in order to execute with the constant propagation optimization.

 To test, run ```gradle test```.

 **DEALING WITH SYNTACTIC ERRORS:**

 We only recover from errors in the while loop.
-If an error is found in the while loop, the compiler ignores every token until the number of right parentheses does not the match the number of left parentheses.
+If an error is found in the while loop, the compiler ignores every token until the number of right braces matches the number of left braces.
 With this an error report with syntactic type is generated with the information of the line and column where the error is.
 The program only aborts after more than 10 errors occurred.